toonvanstrijp/nestjs-i18n/README.md

   }
 }
 ```

+# CLI
+To easily check if your i18n folder is correctly structured you can use the following command:
+`nest-i18n check <i18n-path>`

+example: `nest-i18n check src/i18n`

+This is very useful inside a CI environment to prevent releases with missing translations.

 # Breaking changes:
 - from V4.0.0 on we changed the signature of the `translate` method, the language is now optional, if no language is given it'll fallback to the `fallbackLanguage`